-Please note, the form below should be filled out if your group of Texas Stream Team Citizen Scientists is ready to start monitoring water quality.
+Please note, the form below should be filled out when establishing a Texas Stream Team group.

 Groups are vital to citizen science monitoring for several reasons.
-1) Sharing the responsibilities will make the workload more manageable.
-2) Should an individual retire from monitoring, the group will be more effective at take over the monitoring site, and 3) multiple monitoring locations provide a better understanding of the water quality and the environment.
+1) Sharing the responsibilities makes the workload more manageable.
+2) Should an individual retire from monitoring, the group will be more effective at taking over the monitoring site/group duties.
+3) Multiple monitoring locations provide a better understanding of the water quality and the environment.

 Developing this plan involves filling leadership positions and working with Texas Stream Team or partner organization staff to determine the appropriate monitoring locations.
 There are three leadership positions for a citizen scientist group: Training Coordinator/Quality Assurance Officer (QAO), Data Coordinator, and Equipment Coordinator.
 A Training Coordinator/QAO is required of each group.
 One person may fill two positions, but it is mandatory that the Training Coordinator/QAO and Data Coordinator are filled by different people.

 Training Coordinator/QAO: Responsibilities include serving as the primary point of contact for Texas Stream Team or partner organizations, schedules citizen scientist trainings and notifies Texas Stream Team of scheduled trainings, recruits interested participants for trainings, and submits training materials to Texas Stream Team.
-Additionally, the Training Coordinator serves as the QAO and conducts quality control sessions with citizen scientists every two-years.
-Additionally, Trainers are required to attend the annual Texas Stream Team meeting or send an alternate if unable to attend.
+The Training Coordinator serves as the QAO and conducts quality control field-audit sessions with citizen scientists every two-years.
+Trainers are required to attend the annual Texas Stream Team Trainer meeting or send an alternate if unable to attend.
+A Training Coordinator/QAO is required of each group.
+One person may fill two positions, but it is mandatory that the Training Coordinator/QAO and Data Coordinator are filled by different people.

-Data Coordinator: Responsibilities include collecting monitoring forms from group monitors and uploading the data to the Waterways Dataviewer.
-Additionally, the Data Coordinator reviews each monitoring form and follows the Texas Stream Team Data Management Plan (located in the QAPP Appendix D).
+Data Coordinator: Data Coordinators collect monitoring forms from group citizen scientists and uploads the data to the Waterways Dataviewer after reviewing each monitoring form.
+Data Coordinators should review and uphold the Texas Stream Team Data Management Plan (located in the QAPP Appendix D).
+This role is not required of each group.
+However, it is mandatory that the Training Coordinator/QAO and Data Coordinator are filled by different people.

-Equipment Coordinator: Responsibilities include keeping track of monitoring equipment, managing kits checked out by monitors, and restocking expired reagents and supplies.
+Equipment Coordinator: Responsibilities include keeping track of monitoring equipment, managing kits checked out by monitors, restocking expired reagents and supplies, and conducting regular maintenance on equipment to ensure its longevity.
+This role is not required of each group.

 Record Current Conditions/Develop A Baseline: Monitoring to determine current conditions and develop a baseline (a record of normal conditions) to compare with future measurements is a basic goal of water quality testing.
 Typically, this includes collecting core advanced and/or bacteria measurements.
 Monitoring should be conducted once a month at the same time of day for a year to develop a baseline.